thomaskovoor/SpeerTask/Readme.md

 - RecyclerView: For displaying lists
 - Splash Screen: For displaying a splash screen when the app is launched

+## Fragments

+- `SearchUserFragment`: Displays a search bar for searching GitHub users by username.
+- `UserDetailsFragment`: Displays a user profile including follower and following lists.
+- `FollowDetailsFragment`: Displays a list of followers or following users.

 ## ViewModel Classes

 - `SearchUserViewModel`: Responsible for managing data for the `SearchUserFragment`.